 which is decreasing in $\beta$.

-We now apply the Rao-Blackwellisation to a probit modelling of the Pima Indian diabetes study \citep{venables:ripley:2002}.
-The dataset we consider covers a population of $332$ women who were at least 21 years old, of Pima Indian heritage and living near Phoenix, Arizona.
+We now apply the Rao--Blackwellization to a probit modeling of the Pima Indian diabetes study [\citet{venablesripley2002}].
+The data set we consider covers a population of $332$ women who were at least 21 years old, of Pima Indian heritage and living near Phoenix, Arizona.
 These women were tested for diabetes according to World Health Organization (WHO) criteria.
-The data were collected by the US National Institute of Diabetes and Digestive and Kidney Diseases, and is available with the basic {\sf R} package.
+The data were collected by the US National Institute of Diabetes and Digestive and Kidney Diseases, and is available with the basic \textsf{R} package.
 The goal is to explain the diabetes variable in terms of the body mass index.
-We use a standard representation of the diabetes binary variables $y_i$ as indicators $y_i = \mathbb{I}_{z_i>0}$ of latent variables $z_i$, $z_i|\beta\sim\mathcal{N}\left(\bx_i^\text{T}\beta,1\right)$, associated with a standard regression model, i.e.~where the $\bx_i$'s are $p$-dimensional covariates and $\beta$ is the vector of regression coefficients.
-Given $\beta$, the $y_i$'s are independent Bernoulli rv's with $\mathbb{P}(y_i=1|\beta)=\Phi\left(\bx_i^\text{T}\beta\right)$ where $\Phi$ is the standard normal cdf.
-The choice of a prior distribution for the probit parameter $\beta$ is open to debate \citep{marin:robert:2007} but, for illustration purposes, we opt for a flat prior.
-The \mh~algorithm associated with the posterior is a simple two-dimensional random walk proposal with a single scale $\tau$, due to the normalisation of the body mass index.
+We use a standard representation of the diabetes binary variables $y_i$ as indicators $y_i = \mathbb{I}_{z_i>0}$ of latent variables $z_i$, $z_i|\beta\sim\mathcal{N}(\bx_i^{\mathrm{T}}\beta,1)$, associated with a standard regression model, that is, where the $\bx _i$'s are $p$-dimensional covariates and $\beta$ is the vector of regression coefficients.
+Given $\beta$, the $y_i$'s are independent Bernoulli random variables with $\mathbb{P}(y_i=1|\beta)=\Phi(\bx_i^{\mathrm{T}}\beta )$, where $\Phi$ is the standard normal cumulative distribution function.
+The choice of a prior distribution for the probit parameter $\beta$ is open to debate [\citet{marinrobert2007}], but, for the purposes of illustration, we opt for a flat prior.
+The Metropolis--Hastings algorithm associated with the posterior is a simple two-dimensional random walk proposal with a single scale $\tau$, due to the normalization of the body mass index.
 Simulations based on different scales $\tau$ show significant improvements in the variance of the terms of $\delta$ and $\delta_\infty$ by a factor of $2$.
-If we consider in addition the possible improvement brought by the control variate indicated at the end of the previous section, the regression coefficient can be obtained by a simple regression of $\hat\xi_i h(\frx_i)$ over $\hat\xi_i \alpha(\frx_i,y_0)$ and Table \ref{tab:pima} shows that this additional step brings a significant improvement over the Rao-Blackwellised version.
+If we consider, in addition, the possible improvement brought about by the control variate indicated at the end of the previous section, the regression coefficient can be obtained by a simple regression of $\hat\xi_i h(\frx _i)$ over $\hat\xi_i \alpha(\frx_i,y_0)$ and Table \ref{tab:pima}